sharife/goldenthread-v2/site/content/_index.md

     subtitle: "**New Threads Staged Reading Series returns!**"
     cta: Register now!
     link: https://goldenthread.org/tickets/
-    text: Golden Thread Productions, the first American theatre company devoted to the Middle East, returns with **New Threads 2022**, its popular and free staged reading series.
-The four staged readings will take place **Tuesdays, August 9, 16, 23 and 30** in a tour of three different San Francisco theatre venues.
+    text: "**New Threads 2022**, our popular and free staged reading series, introduces four new vital plays in development from or about the Middle East.
+This year's selections include stories and artists from Afghanistan, Egypt, Lebanon, Pakistan, Palestine, and the United States.The four staged readings will take place **Tuesdays, August 9, 16, 23 and 30** in a tour of three different San Francisco theatre venues.
 All readings are at **7pm and FREE**.
-      Reservations are recommended.
+Reservations are recommended."
   - image: https://ucarecdn.com/301962a8-0b5e-4602-b8e2-b636c83e777e/
     subtitle: "**Submissions open for ReOrient Festival of Short Plays 2023**"
     cta: Submit your play!